hatamiarash7/cf-worker-upload/README.md

 # Upload test for Cloudflare

-It's a simple worker to test upload process in Cloudflare
+It's a simple worker to test upload process in Cloudflare.
+This will get the file and calculate the SHA-1 hash of it and return it to you.

 ## Usage - CLI